SilleBille/CSC519-TechTalkDemo/README.md

 ### Screencast - Demo
 - [Screen Cast](https://youtu.be/SGGI7g2pjrY)

+### What is Continuous Integration?

+Continuous Integration (CI) is a software development ideology where developers frequently contribute to a central repository.
+Automated test scripts are run on the pushes.
+This way, code is often merged and tested leading to early detection of bugs and errors.
+CI is known to reduce the time spent on identifying and rectifying bugs and boost the software development time.
+By integrating periodically, CI also prevents a merging hell.

+### Travis CI

+Travis CI is a service built on Ruby commonly used to continually integrate software under development.
+It is a hosted, distributed service that integrates with GitHub and supports almost all the languages in widespread use today.Travis CI is automated and requires almost no maintanence.

+### Travis Keywords

 ### Instructions to use run this sample project
 1. Clone this project
 2. `cd CSC519-TechTalkDemo`